 ##Leaflet Map

 The Leaflet map, visualizing all of the power generating location in the Southeast United States, is the only component that is permanently on the screen while the app is in operation.
 This component is also processing the largest amount of input data in the app, when compared to the charts.
 Therefore, proper design is essential for the map to run smoothly.
-The primary method for this is to break up the Leaflet visual is to different components.
+The primary method for this is to break up the Leaflet visual into different components.
 The first component is called outside of the server and the ui and performs the initial render the Leaflet map.

-It does not call the points to represent each power plant, though.
+This initial component does not call the points to represent each power plant, though.
 The points are called by a separate component, inside the server.
 The function leafletproxy() is used as opposed to leaflet(), nested in an observe() call.
 This prevents the Leaflet map from being fully rendered after every change.
 Only the dynamic aspects of the map are affected, and only when an action is observed.

 #Insert Code